puzzle/ansible-training/content/en/docs/11/_index.en.md

 ### Task 5

 * Write the rulebook `webhook_rulebook.yml` that opens a webhook on port 5000 of the control node `control0`.
-* The rulebook should re-run the playbook `webserver.yml` if the webhook receives a message "webservers down".
+* The rulebook should re-run the playbook `webserver.yml` if the webhook receives a message matching exactly the string "webservers down".
 * Use `webhook` from the `ansible.eda` collection as the source plugin in your rulebook.

 {{% details title="Solution Task 5" %}}